Liberator’s own vision is to: Improve the quality of lives led by non-verbal people through effective AAC.

 Liberator produces its very own Android AAC device, the rugged tablet known as the LR7

 The PRC group enjoys a close, exclusive partnership with Bruce Baker's Semantic Compaction Systems (USA), the developer of the patented Minspeak™ symbolic language approach.

 Being the sole Australasian supplier of such leading AAC hardware & software products has allowed Liberator to expand until it is now a significant presence in the field.
 Growth, though, would not have been possible without the company's human resources who strive every day to provide high-quality, accessible, responsive support & guidance.
 We believe our success is a direct result of efficiency blended with warmth & sensitivity.

-Headquarters is in Adelaide where management, administration, service & trials are based.
+Headquarters is in Sydney where management, administration, service & trials are based.
 Consultants are located on the ground in Sydney, Melbourne, Brisbane & Perth to better support you on-site, in your environment.

 Liberator maintains a complete focus on voice-output communication for people without speech.
 Our entire operation is about developing all aspects of language through the use of specialist hardware & software to accelerate the natural acquisition of primarily, English.
 Technology is merely a tool to compensate for all the impediments non-verbal people face in gaining a voice.

 VISION MISSION VALUES